-She earned her BA in Linguistics from the University of Maryland College Park, and her PhD in Developmental Psychology from the University of Illinois Urbana-Champaign.
+She earned her BA in Linguistics from the University of Maryland College Park, and her MA and PhD in Developmental Psychology from the University of Illinois Urbana-Champaign.
 She also conducted postdoctoral research in the Department of Spanish, Italian and Portuguese at Penn State.

 Lukyanenko, C., & Fisher, C. (2016).
 Where are the cookies?
 2- and 3-year-olds use number-marked verbs to anticipate upcoming nouns.
 Cognition 146, 349-370. [link]